 2. Toe stretch

 Sit up straight in a chair and place one foot across your thigh.
-Pull your big toe up toward your ankle so you feel a stretch along the sole of your foot.
+Pull your big toe up toward your ankle so you feel a stretch along the arch of your foot.
 Hold 10 seconds and repeat 5 times.
 Then pull all your toes up toward your ankle and hold 10 seconds for 5 repetitions.
 Massage the sole of your foot while holding the stretch.
 This will help improve flexibility in the plantar fascia.

 3. Towel stretch